Lax-Phillips orbit counting in higher rank: Proof of Theorem

 However, note that we can trivially bound $\wt{N}(T) \ll T^{m}$, hence $A_+=0$.
 Thus we can in fact write

 where $\alpha(T) = \alpha_-(T)$ and $A=A_-$.
 Hence we can solve for $A$ and write

 with $K_T(\lambda) = \frac{\alpha(T)}{\alpha(1)}$.
 The following theorem states that, since \eqref{N Ks} holds for any $\Psi$ and any $\lambda$, we can in fact show that the error vanishes.
-Since the proof is identical to the proof of \cite[Proposition 3.5]{Kontorovich2009} we omit it.
-Note that we can create an operator $K_{T}(\Delta)$ via a power series expansion of $K_{T}$.
+That is, \eqref{N Ks} shows that, if $\Psi$ were an eigenfunction of the quadratic Casimir operator, then $K_T$ grows the ball of radius $1$ to the ball of radius $T$.
+Since this holds for all $\lambda$, we can choose a particular test function and show that the error term is equal to $0$.
+This is the key step present in Lax-Phillips's argument.